Front Row (R to L): Jane Jones, Myra Platt

 Jean White has been a long-time fan and subscriber to Book-It Theatre.
 Shortly after moving to Seattle in 1996, she was invited to see Cedar House Rules Part I. As a former English major and book lover, she was hooked!
 She and her husband Dave started getting season tickets and inviting friends to join them in seeing shows.
 When their son George was in elementary school, she helped to bring the Book-It All Over Education Program to his school West Woodland Elementary.
 The Book-It style and mission fit so well into the school’s curriculum that it became a beloved tradition and Book-It’s longest running Book-It All Over school gig.
 Jean is thrilled to be part of bringing Book-It Theatre and the Book-It style back to Seattle.

-My love for Book-It goes back to Tacoma in 1990 when my good friend in college started babysitting Wilson Platt.
+Jennifer’s love for Book-It goes back to Tacoma in 1990 when her friend in college started babysitting Wilson Platt.
 Wilson was a baby in a crib then.
 Today he is Book-It’s board president.
-Meeting Wilson led to meeting Myra, and I started going to every Book-It show I could.
-In 1997, I went to a Book-It fundraiser on Halloween.
-Never having a creative idea for a costume, I went dressed as a soccer player and met Jane.
-I was a long-time Book-It fan when Myra approached me in 1999 about becoming their first managing director.
-Even though Jane still thought I was a soccer player, I was hired.
-I started at Book-It’s Westlake space, in a tiny office with five employees, two landline phones, and dozens of volunteer company members keeping it all going.
-Seeing the dedication and passion firsthand made me love Book-It even more.
-By the time I left, I had lifelong friends, a great appreciation for how faithfully the adaptations honored the books I loved, and a deep connection to the nonprofit sector that informed my entire career.
-Besides Book-It, I’ve worked at Treehouse, the Laurel Foundation, and Luma Consulting, and I am currently the executive director of the Medina Foundation.
-I am so honored to be a part of Book-It’s comeback.
+Meeting Wilson led to meeting Myra, and she started going to every Book-It show she could.
+In 1997, she went to a Book-It fundraiser on Halloween.
+Never having a creative idea for a costume, she went dressed as a soccer player and met Jane.
+Jennifer was a true Book-It fan when Myra approached her in 1999 about becoming their first managing director.
+Even though Jane still thought she was a soccer player, she was hired.
+She started at Book-It’s Westlake space, in a tiny office with five employees, two landline phones, and dozens of volunteer company members keeping it all going.
+Seeing the dedication and passion firsthand made her love Book-It even more.
+By the time she left, she had lifelong friends, a great appreciation for how faithfully Book-It’s adaptations honored her favorite books, and a deep connection to the nonprofit sector that informed her entire career.